 Many seniors find that as they reach their golden years, they wish they’d have done a few things differently.
 Among these choices is having gotten more life insurance.
-This is because having a good life insurance policy is one way of being financially responsible and a great way to leave something behind for your loved ones.
+This is because having a good senior life insurance policy is one way of being financially responsible and a great way to leave something behind for your loved ones.

 With so many kinds of insurance, it is important to know that the most affordable (where you get the most insurance for the cost) is term life insurance.
 However, term life insurance for seniors is often very hard to get, and the reason is within the definition of the policy.